Nakasar/ghosts-in-artem/Server/readme.md

 Usage
 -

+### Usual flow
+A station requests to the server the list of users and their bluetooth phone ID in the game by requesting `GET:<server_address>/users/phones` (will return an array of JSON object `{bt_address: <bluetooth_adress>, _id: <user_id>`).
+When a user is detected by the station, if its bluetooth address is known, the station notifies the server using `POST:<server_address>/users/<user_id>/connects`.
+The server will return the JSONObjet of the specified user, and updates the "connects" list of this user.

 ### Server
 **Start MongoDB instance**
 Start MongoDB instance using `sudo service mongod start` or `sudo service mongod restart` on Linux.